2013 World Tuesday Night Championships

 After a couple of seasons, the race was moved a few blocks closer to the campus and a given new configuration.

 Escape Velocity has continued the tradition of running these races and turned it into a genuine race series, with points tallied through the season to determine an overall series winner.
-The current 1.6 km "short" course has been in use for several years, and in 2005 key parts were repaved, removing some Roubaix-grade potholes on the climb.
+The UBC 1.6 km "short" course was continuously used for well over a decade, until construction in 2013 moved us to Burnaby.

 Despite the fact that these races are designed to be simply training events, the level of competition has always been high.
 For many people, nothing is more important in their racing lives than doing well at the Tuesday Nighters.
 Its when their parents, friends and spouses come out to watch them race.
 Because of this fanatical need to succeed the event has long been known as the "World Tuesday Night Championships" (we couldn't use Tuesday Night World Championships due to UCI issues....).